rsbfox/technitium-ddns/README.md

 ## Status

-Tested on Ubuntu 24.04 with Technitium DNS Server.
-Vibe coded with.
+Tested on Ubuntu 24.04 VM with Technitium DNS Server. wan-routable needs tested.
+Vibe coded.
 Use at your own risk.